MicrosoftDocs/cpp-docs/docs/mfc/reference/crebarctrl-class.md

  Zero-based index of a band in the rebar control.

  *fShow*
  Indicates if the band should be shown or hidden.
-If this value is **TRUE**, the band will be shown.
+If this value is TRUE, the band will be shown.
 Otherwise, the band will be hidden.

 ### Return Value
  Nonzero if successful; otherwise zero.